1.1 million Afghan children could face severe malnutrition - NewsBreak

 At the Mirwais Hospital in southern Kandahar province, 1,100 children with malnutrition have been admitted in the past six months, 30 of whom died, said Dr. Mohammad Sediq, head of the children’s ward.

-At her home in an impoverished district of Kandahar city, Jamila said her 8-month-old son died last month after being diagnosed with severe malnutrition.
+At her home in an impoverished district of Kandahar city, Jamila said her 8-month-son died last month after being diagnosed with severe malnutrition.
 If she doesn’t get help, she fears for her other four children, she said.

 “The government hasn’t helped us at all, no one has asked us if we are hungry or have something to eat or not,” she said.